mvdh7/PyCO2SYS/docs/index.md

 PyCO2SYS is maintained primarily by [Dr Matthew Humphreys](https://mvdh.xyz/) of [NIOZ Royal Netherlands Institute for Sea Research](https://www.nioz.nl/en)/[Utrecht University](https://www.uu.nl/en) with support from the main developers of all previous versions of CO<sub>2</sub>SYS.

-### Contributing
+### History

-Suggestions for new features, bug reports and contributions to PyCO2SYS are very welcome!
-Please follow the [contribution guidelines](https://github.com/mvdh7/PyCO2SYS/blob/master/CONTRIBUTING.md).
+The original CO<sub>2</sub>SYS program for DOS was written by Ernie Lewis and Doug Wallace.
+This was translated into MATLAB by Denis Pierrot and subsequently optimised by Steven van Heuven.
+Jim Orr and co-authors added further sets of equilibrium constants and implemented error propagation in a separate program.
+The latest MATLAB version was translated into Python as PyCO2SYS by Matthew Humphreys.
+Further (ongoing) modifications and additions to PyCO2SYS have been made by Matthew Humphreys and Luke Gregor.

 ### License

 PyCO2SYS is licensed under the [GNU General Public License version 3 (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.en.html).

 [^1]: For CO<sub>2</sub>SYS for MATLAB refer to [LW98](refs/#l), [HPR11](refs/#h) and [OEDG18](refs/#o).

+## Contributing

+Suggestions for new features, bug reports and contributions to PyCO2SYS are very welcome!
+Please follow the [contribution guidelines](https://github.com/mvdh7/PyCO2SYS/blob/master/CONTRIBUTING.md).